mpodlasin/mpodlasin-website/src/pages/articles/generators-i.md

 }
 ```

-TypeScript compiler will allow that without any issues.
+TypeScript compiler would allow that without any issues.

 But that's TypeScript.
 Let's test if `function*` really returns an iterator in pure JavaScript.